heyapplemango/cosmodal/README.md

   // List or getter of additional or replacement ChainInfo objects.
 These
   // will take precedent over internal definitions by comparing `chainId`. chainInfoOverrides?: ChainInfoOverrides
-  // Class names applied to various components for custom theming. classNames?: ModalClassNames
-  // Custom close icon.
-  closeIcon?: ReactNode
   // Descriptive info about the webapp which gets displayed when enabling a
   // WalletConnect wallet (e.g. name, image, etc.). walletConnectClientMeta?: IClientMeta
-  // A custom loader to display in the modals, such as enabling the wallet. renderLoader?: () => ReactNode
   // When set to a valid wallet type, the connect function will skip the
   // selection modal and attempt to connect to this wallet immediately. preselectedWalletType?: `${WalletType}`